-Students create a prospectus in consultation with their dissertation advisor and members of their dissertation committee.
-Committees will consist of the advisor and two or three other faculty members, usually chosen from the History faculty at CMU.
+Students create a prospectus in consultation with their dissertation advisor(s) and members of their dissertation committee.
+Committees will consist of the advisor(s) and two or three other faculty members, usually chosen from the History faculty at CMU.
 Occasionally, faculty from other departments at CMU, faculty from other universities, or external experts may be among these members.
-Faculty who participated in a particular student's Graduate Portfolio process are often asked to serve on that student's dissertation committee but the student should not assume that portfolio committee members will also serve as dissertation committee members.
-It is the responsibility of the student to consult with the dissertation advisor regarding the make-up of the dissertation committee, and to ask faculty members if they are willing and able to serve on the dissertation committee.
+Faculty who participated in a particular student's oral exam are often asked to serve on that student's dissertation committee but the student should not assume that field supervisors will also serve as dissertation committee members.
+It is the responsibility of the student to consult with the dissertation advisor(s) regarding the make-up of the dissertation committee, and to ask faculty members if they are willing and able to serve on the dissertation committee.

-As the prospectus nears completion, each candidate, in consultation with the major advisor and the Director of Graduate Studies, should schedule a date for the oral defense of the prospectus.
+As the prospectus nears completion, each candidate, in consultation with the committee and the Director of Graduate Studies, should schedule a date for the oral defense of the prospectus.
 The prospectus must include a one-paragraph abstract that can be circulated to interested faculty and students for comment.
 One purpose of the defense is to demonstrate the candidate's ability to translate the proposed historical research into an approved dissertation.
 Another is to focus collegial attention on the student's research to the end of improving both the research process and the final product.
-The defense is NOT an examination, but rather a discussion with the student's dissertation committee plus any other interested faculty and, where acceptable to the candidate, interested students.
-The prospectus is then accepted, rejected, or the student is given one more opportunity to make modifications prior to formal acceptance.
+The defense is NOT an examination-committee members should normally agree to proceed to the defense only when the prospectus is acceptable--but rather a discussion with the student's dissertation committee plus any other interested faculty and, where acceptable to the candidate, interested students.
+At the discretion of the advisor(s), non-committee members may be asked to leave the room at some point during the defense so that the committee can consult confidentially about whether to accept or reject the prospectus.
+In the rare case of an unacceptable prospectus, students are normally given one more opportunity to make modifications prior to formal acceptance.
 Once the prospectus is accepted, as evidenced by the submission of the Dissertation Prospectus Approval Form bearing the signatures of the student's advisor and the other dissertation prospectus committee members, the student officially enters Ph.D. candidacy (i.e., is "ABD").

 Approved prospectuses are kept on file with the Department and may be consulted by students and faculty.